dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 for strong security guarantees.
 Further, economic incentives and game theory are the glue that keeps everything together.

-> \"The result is a distributed system with no single point of failure.
+> "The result is a distributed system with no single point of failure.
 > Users hold the crypto keys to their own money and transact directly
 > with each other, with the help of the P2P network to check for
-> double-spending.\"\
+> double-spending."\
 > \-- [Satoshi
 > Nakamoto](https://satoshi.nakamotoinstitute.org/posts/p2pfoundation/1/)